mhaeuser/TTool/src/main/resources/help/diplodocussimulator.md

 ```
 $ ./run.x -cmd '1 6 100 ; 3 Task1 ; 1 0 ; 3 Task1'
 means 'run-to-time 100 ; get-variable-of-task Task1 ; run-to-next-breakpoint ; get-variable-of-task Task1'
-(Using the alias code instead of the command name when running in command line mode)
+(Using the corresponding code instead of the command name when running in command line mode)
 ```

 ### Simulator commands